‘Dateline’ NBC Probes Brooke Morris’ Murder By Knoxville Insurance Agent, Shawn Smoot

 — knoxnews (@knoxnews) August 4, 2016

-Dateline NBC will offer facts in the death of 23-year-old Brooke Nichole Morris, who was found dead on Old Blair Road in Roane County, Tennessee in October of 2011.
-Investigators were called to the scene after a motorist noticed the body.
+Dateline NBC will offer facts in the death of 23-year-old Brooke Nichole Morris, who was found dead on the side of a rural road in Roane County, Tennessee.
+Investigators were called to the scene after a motorist noticed the body of a female on the side of the road.
 Detectives later informed the woman’s mother of her murder.
-A medical examiner ruled that she had three gunshot wounds to the body.
+A medical examiner ruled that she suffered three gunshot wounds to the body.
 It was also noted that the young woman suffered before she received the final death shot to the head.

 It didn’t take long for the investigation to swing in the direction of Shawn Smoot, her 40-year-old ex lover and former boss.
 He was the last person seen with Brooke just a couple of hours before she was brutally executed.
 Knoxville detectives learned that Brooke Morris met Shawn Smoot when she began working for him at his State Farm office in West Knoxville.
 Smoot, who was married at the time, became smitten by Morris.